jthweb/Windows-12/README.md

 1. Please remember that **UNINSTALLING Windows 12 will NOT remove** all the changes made by the app.
 To restore to the old version, use the below codes and restore the backups made during the installation.

-## 💻 Codes required during uninstallation
+### 💻 Codes required during uninstallation
 ```bash
 winget uninstall --id=Rainmeter.Rainmeter -e
 winget uninstall --id AmN.yasb
 ```

-<br> You can restore the icons using the `Restore` option from the 7tsp Icon Patcher, uninstall the `UltraUXThemePatcher`, uninstall OldNewExplorer/Explorer Blur Mica, and replace the current theme with the `.deskthemepack` file that was made earlier during the installation.
-Then reboot your computer and then, uninstall Windows 12.
+You can restore the icons using the `Restore` option from the 7tsp Icon Patcher, uninstall the `UltraUXThemePatcher`, uninstall OldNewExplorer/Explorer Blur Mica, restore the old `winver.exe` and `run.exe`, and replace the current theme with the `.deskthemepack` file that was made earlier during the installation.
+Also, remove all the shortcuts made from the `shell:startup` folder.
+Then reboot your computer and then, uninstall Windows 12 from the Start Menu or Control Panel.
-<br><br>
+<br><br>**OR**<br><br>You can use the code `SFC /scannow` in cmd, to restore the theme and icon much faster. <i>(not recommmended)</i>

 >   [!WARNING]
 > 🔑 Remember to follow all the steps provided for each step with extreme care to ensure the app is installed or uninstalled correctly. <br><br>Make sure that you don't reboot your computer any time during the installation, even if the apps ask you to.